-Is Brushy Mountain State Penitentiary “evil,” per se?
+Is Brushy Mountain State Penitentiary in Tennessee “evil,” per se?
 Maybe not.
 Does it have an absolutely terrifying history and is it rumored to be the home of ghostly ghouls?
 Yes.
 That part is very true.
 We’ve researched the history of the prison and given you a closer look at the eastern Tennessee legend – there are a few things you may not know.

 You can explore more of this eerie place in this video:

 Brushy Mountain State Penitentiary in Tennessee is an interesting place, with a dark, dark history.
 Let’s take a break and visit a peaceful Tennessee oasis, shall we?
 Okay.